wiredimpact/nonprofit-board-management/readme.txt

 [youtube https://www.youtube.com/watch?v=kYdP0dtueEE]

-If you're using WordPress 5.0 or later and the Gutenberg Editor you can use the Shortcode block and paste the shortcode into the block or use the Classic Editor block and paste the shortcode into the editor.
-Either way will work!
+Note: With the new WordPress editor, which is used in 5.0 and above, you can use the Shortcode block and paste the shortcode "[list_board_members]" into the block to display your board members.

 If you're comfortable working with code, you can customize the information that displays by copying and editing the template file located at `wp-content/plugins/nonprofit-board-management/templates/list-board-members.php` to your website's active theme.